From Fabric to Stage: How the 3D staging for Wittmann’s BELETAGE was created

 Brand space from the Miro board: Understated Luxury in the picture

-n the joint Miro board, we developed a brand space that does not decorate BELETAGE, but rather argues for it: deep, saturated tones as a haven of peace, warm wood for a tactile feel, selected art as an accent, large-format windows for soft daylight.
-Two clearly defined visual axes - iconic front and lively living perspective - structure the series and allow derivations for the product page, social and PR.
-Wittmann also used selected motifs as an advertisement in HOME magazine (issue 09/2025) - a nice sign that the imagery also carries editorial weight.
-Our approach to room staging: interior & room visualization.
+Based on the shared vision, we developed a brand space that doesn’t merely decorate BELETAGE, but makes a statement: deep, rich tones as a haven of calm, warm wood for texture, curated art as accents, and large windows for soft natural light.
+Two clearly defined visual axes—the iconic facade and the vibrant living space perspective—structure the series and provide inspiration for the product page, social media, and PR.
+Wittmann also used selected motifs in an advertisement in HOME Magazine (Issue 09/2025) —a nice sign that the visual language also works well in an editorial context.
+Our approach to spatial staging: interior and spatial visualization.